Staggered Scheme for the Compressible Fluctuating Hydrodynamics of Multispecies Fluid Mixtures: Mathematical Theory

-where $\mathbf{L}$ is an $N_s\times N_s$ augmented Onsager matrix that depends on the multispecies diffusion coefficients, $\nabla_T$ is the gradient at fixed $T$, and $\xi$ is related to the vector of rescaled thermal diffusion (Soret) coefficients as specified below.
+where $\mathbf{L}$ is an $N_s\times N_s$ augmented Onsager matrix that depends on the multispecies diffusion coefficients, $\mu_{\beta,i_{T}}$ is the $i$-th spatial derivative of the chemical potential $\mu_{\beta}$ of species $\beta$ at constant $T$, and $\xi_{\beta}$ is related to the rescaled thermal diffusion (Soret) coefficient of species $\beta$, as specified below.
 The deterministic heat flux is given by